youer0219/GodotNoNodePhysics2D/README_EN.md

 ### QuickArea

 Current QuickArea implementation:
-- Focuses on core functionalities like collision detection and signal emission, without handling properties like gravity or damping (these were found to slow down performance in tests and are generally not used by the author).
+- Focuses on core functionalities like collision detection and signal emission, without handling properties like gravity or damping.
-  - Future updates will provide encapsulated methods for adjusting these properties.
+	- These were found to slow down performance in tests.Provides related set method encapsulation.
 - The signal system focuses on overall Area entry and exit events, without shape-level signals.
 - Currently, an area supports only one shape.